TenderSure-Africa-SEZ/trific-platform-docs/docs/integrations/analytics/index.md

 ## Overview

-The Trific platform integrates with multiple analytics services to provide comprehensive insights into user behavior, platform performance, and business metrics.
+The TRIFIC platform integrates with multiple analytics services to provide comprehensive insights into user behavior, platform performance, and business metrics.

 ## Google Analytics Integration